 A şerbet store in Athens in 1838.

-Foreign travelers also observed the important social role of şerbet.
-In the early 18th century, the English noblewoman Lady Mary Wortley Montagu observed that women favored the beverage after visiting the Turkish bath.
-Her account made clear: şerbet was part of women’s daily rituals.
+Foreign travelers frequently observed this social role: In the early 18th century, the English noblewoman Lady Mary Wortley Montagu noted that women favored the beverage after visiting the Turkish bath, making it a staple of their daily rituals.

-A century later, Isaac Edrehi, an English-born Sephardic scholar, recalled a popular şerbet shop in Istanbul.
-It served lemon, cherry, and mulberry syrups cold to a mixed crowd of foreign visitors and local elites.
+A century later, English-born Sephardic scholar Isaac Edrehi recalled a popular Istanbul shop serving cold lemon, cherry, and mulberry syrups to a mixed crowd of foreign visitors and local elites.
+These accounts make it clear: şerbet was a universal language of hospitality across the city.

-However, these shops were not just innocent places for refreshment.
-Since alcohol was officially discouraged, they acted like hidden taverns, offering a way to enjoy forbidden drinks without attracting attention.
+These shops were more than just simple stalls for refreshment.
+Because alcohol was officially discouraged, şerbet shops often acted as hidden taverns.
+They offered a sophisticated social space to enjoy forbidden drinks and lively atmosphere without attracting unwanted attention.

 Şerbet in Modern Times

-In the 20th century, şerbet lost the widespread popularity it once enjoyed during the Ottoman era.
-Modernization, Western influence, and faster-paced lifestyles gradually introduced new tastes and pushed the traditional beverage aside.
+During the 20th century, şerbet lost the widespread popularity it enjoyed during the Ottoman era.
+Modernization and faster-paced lifestyles introduced new tastes, gradually pushing the traditional beverage aside.

-Şerbet shops and street vendors may have mostly disappeared today.
-Nevertheless, the drink is still part of Istanbul’s food scene.
-You’ll encounter it at cultural festivals, in traditional Ottoman restaurants, and at a few shops that still focus on şerbet, keeping its flavors alive.
+While dedicated şerbet shops and street vendors have mostly disappeared, the drink remains a vital part of Istanbul’s food scene.
+In 2026, you will still encounter it at cultural festivals, in traditional Ottoman restaurants, and at a few specialist shops dedicated to keeping these historic flavors alive.

-Cafés also often feature the refreshment on their menus.
-Some of the best flavors I’ve tried include purple basil, cornelian cherry, unripe grape, and the classic rose şerbet.
+Many modern cafés also feature the refreshment.
+Some of the best varieties to look for include purple basil, cornelian cherry, unripe grape, and the timeless rose şerbet.

-In recent years, corporate beverage brands have rediscovered şerbet, which is why tamarind and puerpera varieties now appear in stores during summer and Ramadan in Istanbul.
+Recently, corporate brands have rediscovered these recipes; you can now find bottled tamarind and puerpera varieties in local stores during summer and Ramadan in Istanbul.

 Classic Ingredients of The traditional Drink